 In Line of Duty- With a Surviving Spouse.
 If an active volunteer firefighter dies from injuries received while in the line of duty as a volunteer firefighter and leaves a surviving spouse, the Pension Board shall pay the surviving spouse a monthly annuity either in an amount the Pension Board of Trustees deems proper and necessary, but not more than one-half the amount of the current pension payment for a retired volunteer firefighter, or $225.00, whichever is greater.
 The monthly annuity shall cease if the surviving spouse remarries.
 Dissolution of a subsequent marriage does not reinstate the monthly annuity.

 In Line of Duty- Without a Surviving Spouse.
 If an active volunteer firefighter dies from injuries received while in the line of duty as a volunteer firefighter and leaves no surviving spouse, but leaves a surviving child or children under the age of eighteen (18) years, then the Pension Board shall pay the surviving child or children a monthly annuity either in an amount the Pension Board deems proper and necessary, but not more than one-half the amount of the current pension monthly payment for a retired volunteer firefighter, or $225.00, whichever is greater.
-If there is more than one eligible surviving child said annuity shall be divided equally amongst the surviving children.
+If there is more than one eligible surviving child, the said annuity shall be divided equally amongst the surviving children.
 Payments to a surviving child or children shall be made to the guardian of said child or children until each such child reaches the age of eighteen (18) years.

 Surviving Spouse Benefits.
 So long as the Pension Fund is actuarially sound, upon the death of a retired, pensioned volunteer firefighter or a volunteer firefighter who has served the requisite number of years under Section 6.1 to receive a pension, regardless of age, and if such volunteer firefighter has a surviving spouse, the surviving spouse will receive fifty percent (50%) of the current pension payment for a volunteer firefighter.
 If the volunteer firefighter had less than twenty (20) years of active service, the pension shall be prorated based upon the number of years